Ground loop (electricity): Representative circuit

-Thus the two circuits are no longer isolated from each other and circuit 1 can introduce interference into the output of circuit 2.
+Thus, the two circuits are no longer isolated, and circuit 1 can introduce interference into the output of circuit 2.
 If circuit 2 is an audio system and circuit 1 has large AC currents flowing in it, the interference may be heard as a 50 or 60 Hz hum in the speakers.
 Also, both circuits have voltage $\scriptstyle V_G$ on their grounded parts that may be exposed to contact, possibly presenting a shock hazard.
 This is true even if circuit 2 is turned off.

-Although ground loops occur most often in the ground conductors of electrical equipment, similar loops can occur wherever two or more circuits share a common current path, which can cause a similar problematic voltage drop along the conductor if enough current flows.
+Although ground loops occur most often in the ground conductors of electrical equipment, similar loops can occur wherever two or more circuits share a common current path.
+If enough current flows, similar problems occur in these conditions.

 Common ground loops

 A common type of ground loop is due to faulty interconnections between electronic components, such as laboratory or recording studio equipment, or home component audio, video, and computer systems.
-This creates inadvertent closed loops in the ground wiring circuit, which can allow stray 50/60 Hz AC current to be induced and flow through the ground conductors of signal cables.
+This can create inadvertent closed loops in the ground wiring circuit, which can allow stray 50/60 Hz AC current to be induced and flow through the ground conductors of signal cables.
 The voltage drops in the ground system caused by these currents are added to the signal path, introducing noise and hum into the output.
 The loops can include the building's utility wiring ground system when more than one component is grounded through the protective earth (third wire) in their power cords.